Hearth bread: North America

 The uniquely American San Francisco sourdough bread dates back to the California gold rush of the late 1840s-early 1850s.

 The renaissance of small- and medium-size bakeries in the United States and Canada in the late 20th century is directly related to the popularity of hearth breads.
 The demand for hearth bread in the U.S. began with the natural foods movement in the 1960s and gained popularity across the country through the 1970s and 1980s.
 By the late 1980s, hearth bread was experiencing a major resurgence in bakeries throughout California, Washington, New England, and New York.

-American bakers of artisan breads prefer to use unbleached refined flour with the range of protein content from 11.5 to 14%, ash 0.48 to 0.80% (on the 14% moisture basis, falling number of 250-290 seconds, farinograph absorption of 60±2% and stability of 10±2 minutes.
+American bakers of artisan breads prefer to use unbleached refined flour with a range of protein content from 11.5 to 14%, ash 0.48 to 0.80% (on the 14% moisture basis, falling number of 250-290 seconds, farinograph absorption of 60±2% and stability of 10±2 minutes.
 Multiple specialized flours are produced for these bakeries.